 - Avoid consuming ice-cold food or drink

-- Have your lunch with a biggest meal and dinner with a lighter diet
+- Have your lunch with the biggest meal and dinner with a lighter diet